WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Brendan Fehr, Brad Rowe, Allison Lange

-Christina, her younger brother Bobby, and their father James Tarling move to a small town fixer-upper house in order to be close to Christina's institutionalized mother, making their visits to her easier.
+Christina, her younger brother Bobby, and their father James Tarling move to a small town fixer-upper house in order to be close to Christina's institutionalized mother, making visiting her easier.
 But the longer Christina stays in her new home, the more she begins to notice strange happenings around her such as objects disappearing and re-appearing, mysterious noises, and people either disappearing or found dead nearby her house.
 Is Christina slowly going mad and murderous?
 Or is there something else living with them inside the house?

-Playing more like a teen thriller that seems to question the titular house owner's sanity, Christina's House unfortunate have the unwelcome grace of focusing on a rather bland lead character whose portrayal is as exciting as watching moss grow on a wet wall.
+Playing more like a teen thriller that seems to question the titular house owner's sanity, Christina's House (1999) unfortunate have the unwelcome grace of focusing on a rather bland lead character whose portrayal is as exciting as watching moss grow on a wet wall.
 Add the fact that none of the other thespians are that interesting or developed makes this supposed mystery rather lifeless, made even worse when its snail pace and monotone direction also meant bloodless murders, cheap "scares", and a whole lot of whiny uninteresting talks.

 Bodycount: